kenhobbs/hugo-cms/site/content/values/_index.md

     imageUrl: "/img/about-single-origin.jpg"
   - heading: "Sustainable farming"
     text: >
-      Sustainable agriculture is farming in sustainable ways based on an understanding of ecosystem services, the study of relationships between organisms and their environment.
+      Sustainable tagriculture is farming in sustainable ways based on
+      an understanding of ecosystem services, the study of relationships between organisms and their environment.
 What grows where and how it is grown are a matter of choice and